fanforce/gem-fanforce-base/README.md

-fanforce
+fanforce-base
 ========

-foundational gem used internally by other fanforce gems
+The base gem used by all other Fanforce gems